Sai-Moen/TMInterface-AS-SaiMoen/site/distributions/bruteforce/finetuner.md

 Therefore, it can be found as a mode in the built-in bruteforce controller, under Optimization.

 ## Patch Notes

+### v2.1.1f

+- Added 'Glitching' condition (requested by igntuL).
+- Fixed a bug where the wheel contact condition wouldn't accept runs with more wheel contact than specified.

 ### v2.1.1e